clarkio/snyk-cli-action/README.md

 ## Contributors
-Thank you to the following folks who helped make this happen while on stream!
+Thank you to the following folks from the [Twitch](https://twitch.tv/clarkio) stream who helped make this happen!

 @lannonbr, @roberttables, @ikoa, @HugoDahl, @jtsom, @wwsean08, @BraveCobra2